Super Lawyers

 Infant Acid Reflux

-Acid reflux (gastroesophageal reflux) is an everyday occurrence for infants and older babies.
-It occurs when food, milk, or formula in the stomach refluxes back up and causes the baby to spit up.
+Acid reflux (gastroesophageal reflux or GERD) is an everyday occurrence for infants and older babies.
+It occurs when food, milk, or formula in the stomach refluxes back up, causing the baby to spit up.
 Even completely healthy babies often experience reflux numerous times a day because the muscle between the stomach and esophagus is not fully grown and functional.

 This condition is usually temporary and goes away as most babies get older.
 Reflux can be very uncomfortable, however, and can commonly cause arched back crying.